github/eslint-plugin-custom-elements/docs/rules/no-dom-traversal-in-attributechangedcallback.md

-# No DOM Traversal in AttributeChangedCallback
+# No DOM Traversal in Attributechangedcallback

 The intent of the `attributeChangedCallback` is to initialise state based on attribute values, and to observe and alter state when those values change.
 Traversing the DOM during the `attributeChangedCallback` phase is error-prone, because: